 One more critical external consideration is the pitcher’s hometown venue, as some ballparks are much more advantageous to rival batters than others.
 Measures such as ERA+ and Defense Independent Pitching Stats (aka DIPS) have subsequently been requested to tackle this issue by excluding defensive attributes and accounting for placement.

 When was the ERA first used in Baseball?

 When did the era originate in baseball?
-The earned run average, aka ERA, is a measure that was devised initially in baseball’s background with the thought that pitchers are required to be evaluated in a particular perspective rather than exclusively by both winning and losing.
+The earned run average, aka ERA, is a measure that was devised initially in baseball’s background with the thought that pitchers are required to be evaluated from a particular perspective rather than exclusively by both winning and losing.
 The Earned Run Average measure is attributed to early baseball author and mathematician Henry Chadwick in the mid-to-late 1800s, even though the actual year is undetermined.
-Chadwick considered that victories and defeats were just not reliable measures of a pitcher’s efficiency, so he researched for better measurement to quantify how competent a pitcher would have been at stopping runs from being recorded.
+Chadwick considered that victories and defeats were not reliable measures of a pitcher’s efficiency, so he researched for better measurements to quantify how competent a pitcher would have been at stopping runs from being recorded.